freiland/marios-beverages-two/README.md

 * _navigate to the root dir of this project_
 * _in terminal do command gem install bundler_
 * _in the terminal do commmand install bundle_
-* _download and install Postgres_
+* _Run rake db:setup in terminal_
-* _open Postgres by running the comand postgres in terminal_
+* _Open the cloned repo in text editor_
-* _in a new bash window, run psql to interact with Postgres_
 * _to run the rspec tests, navigate to the root directory and run rspec_
-* _in terminal do command ruby app.rb which will run the application_
+* _in terminal do command rails s to start the rails server._
-* _Navigate to localhost:4567 in the broswer of your choice to view the project_
+* _Navigate to localhost:3000 in the broswer of your choice to view the project_

 ## Known Bugs